 Why the increase in infection rates?

 Certainly, the use of central lines, ventilators and urinary catheters increased significantly to care for COVID-19 patients.
 Additionally, hospitals faced shortages of staffing and supplies.
-Plus, it’s not hard to imagine how infection control measures could be pushed aside as very stressed, exhausted, overworked staff struggled to care for so many extremely sick patients.
+Plus, it’s not hard to imagine how infection control measures, such as sanitizing medical equipment, could be pushed aside as very stressed, exhausted, overworked staff struggled to care for so many extremely sick patients.
 On top of all this, government oversight of hospital infection programs was lacking throughout COVID-19.

 What about post-COVID hospital infection rates?